LyleCoryMiller/Portfolio-Projects/README.md

 🌐 [lylecorymiller.carrd.co](https://lylecorymiller.carrd.co)

-> ⚠️ **Note**: Project titles used here are aligned with those listed on my resume and LinkedIn profile.
+> ⚠️ **Note**: Project titles used here are aligned with those listed on my resume and LinkedIn profile to ensure cross-platform consistency.